sheldonsebastian/Ironman-Competition-Analysis/README.md

 From above pie plots, we conclude that majority of the participants who take part complete the ironman race.
 We also notice that there is higher race completion in championship races.

-### 2. What is the change in overall competition time over the years?
+### b.
+What is the change in overall competition time over the years?

 We want to analyze the change in overall competition time, swim time, bike time and run time over the years.